-“The Lighthouse of the Mediterranean”- Stromboli is one of the 5 most active volcanoes in the world made it to be one of the most visited.
-This tiny island is part of the volcanic Aeolian Archipelago, or so called Lipari Islands, not far from Sicily, in the Tyrrhenian Sea.
+“The Lighthouse of the Mediterranean”- Stromboli is one of the 5 most active volcanoes in the world made it be one of the most visited.
+This tiny island is part of the volcanic Aeolian Archipelago, or so-called Lipari Islands, not far from Sicily, in the Tyrrhenian Sea.

 DID YOU KNOW?
 The word “VOLCANO” comes from Latin.
 In fact, it is derived from the name of Stromboli`s nearby brother Vulcano.
 In Roman mythology “Vulcan” was the God of Fire.